gonka-ai/gonka-docs/docs/Getstarted/Quickstart/Developer-inference-request.md

 1. Install `inferenced` app
 2. Create `$HOME/.inference` folder (The keys will be stored there.)
 3. Create `$HOME/inference-requests` folder.
 Inside, you can place your requests.
-See the example below: `request_payload.json`
+See the example below.

 === "request_payload.json"
     ```